twiddlingbits/twr-wasm/readme.md

    - \tiny-wasm-runtime\include\twr-wasm.h

-## Passing strings, byte arrays, etc
+## Passing strings, arrayBuffers, etc
 The WebAssembly module provided in a browser will only pass numbers to and from C functions or Javascript functions.
 This means if you use twrWasmModule.executeC() to call a C function, and pass integers or floats as arguments, they will work as expected.
-But if you pass a string, byte array, or the contents or a URL, twrWasmModule will allocate memory in your WebAssembly.Memory (using twr_malloc), copy the string (or other byte array or URL contents) into this memory, and pass the memory index to your C code.
-If a byte array or a URL contents is passed, your C function will receive a pointer to the data as the first argument, and a length as the second argument.
-As similar mechanism is used for return values.
+But if you pass a string,  arrayBuffer, or the contents or a URL, twrWasmModule/Async will:
+-  allocate memory in your WebAssembly.Memory (using twr_malloc)
+-  copy the string (or  arrayBuffer or URL contents) into this memory,
+-  and pass the memory index (aka a pointer in C land) to your C code.
+-  If URL contents are passed, your C function will receive a pointer to the data as the first argument, and a length as the second argument.
+-  If an arrayBuffer is passed to your C code, you probably will also need to pass in the length (unless it is already known).
+-  Upon return, the malloced memory is freed, and if the argument was an arrayBuffer, the contents in the wasm moudle memory are copied back into the arrayBuffer.
+This means that if your C code modifies a passed in block of memory, the results will be reflected back into javascript land.

 Some module functions (such as getString) take or return an "index:number".
 Here index means an index into WebAssembly.Memory.
 As far as your C code is concerned, this is a pointer.

+Recalled that an arrayBuffer can be created and accessed using classes like Uint8Array or Float32Array.

-See the example "function-calls".
+See the examples "function-calls" and fft.

 ## General functions